secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 As persistent storage for the CSAF-Documents the open-source document-oriented NoSQL database [Apache CouchDB](https://couchdb.apache.org/) is used.
 CouchDB uses the JSON format for storing documents and can filter JSON documents.
-For this reason it is a good match to CSAF-documents.
+For this reason it is a good match to CSAF documents.

 ### Authorization, User management